marcsingleton/marcsingleton.github.io/content/posts/aalv.md

     - `ldd`: lists dynamic library dependencies of an executable; useful for tracking down missing shared libraries
     - `nm`: lists symbols from object files; helpful for finding function names and checking what's exported
   - Debugging
-    - `gdb`: GNU Debugger--the classic option for debugging binaries
+    - `gdb`: GNU Debugger---the classic option for debugging binaries
     - `lldb`: the LLVM alternative; included on macOS with Xcode
     - `leaks`: detects memory leaks; a macOS-friendly alternative to Valgrind
     - `fsanitize=address`: a compiler flag (for GCC/Clang) that instruments code to detect memory errors like buffer overflows and use-after-free at runtime